Global Critical Issues

 Polarization

 Political divisions are intensifying globally.
 Even in strikingly different democracies, studies have seen that the drivers of polarization have the same roots.
 Often seen as a divide in ethnicity, ideology, or religion, polarization in the United States uniquely has all three distinctive features.
-Polarization weakens democratic processes and increases violence.
-With deep polarization, what can societies do to start healing their divisions?
-How do we learn from these divisive fractures, overcome, and unify?

 Ocean

 Human activities have had devastating effects on the health of the world’s oceans.
 Unprecedented amounts of plastics have entered our oceans.
 Overfishing is a serious problem that threatens food security and destroys ecosystems worldwide.
-Global warming is causing alterations in the ocean’s chemistry – from coral bleaching to sea level rise and higher temperatures, entire marine ecosystems are at risk.
-How do we conserve and sustainably use the oceans, seas and marine resources?
+Global warming is causing alterations in the ocean’s chemistry – from coral bleaching to a rise in the sea level rise and higher temperatures, entire marine ecosystems are at risk.

 Access to Education

 The world is currently in a learning crisis.
 Many children face barriers that prevent them from attending school.
 Across all groups, girls are the most marginalized and have the hardest time accessing education.
 Even with access, attending school is not the same as learning.
 Schools lack trained teachers, adequate learning materials or internet access, and proper sanitation facilities, which makes learning difficult.
-COVID-19 has only exasperated the fragile education system.
+COVID-19 only exasperated the fragile education system.
 School closures kept 80% of students out of school and 30% of youth lack technology to participate in digital learning.
 How do we realize the promise of education for all students, in every village, city and country?